1-800-667-0429 or 416-601-0429

-If you don't have insurance, dental care can be expensive.
-But, most provincial health insurance plans in Canada do not provide dental coverage.
-As a result, many people do not make regular trips to the dentist, which can lead to serious health consequences down the road.
-A Canadian dental insurance plan can provide the coverage you need to make visits to the dentist a part of your normal routine, so you can maintain a happy and healthy smile for a lifetime.
-If you're thinking about purchasing dental insurance to help you defray some of the costs associated with routine dental care, here's what you need to know.
+A Dental Insurance Plan can provide the coverage you need to make visits to the dentist a part of your usual routine so you can maintain a happy and healthy smile for a lifetime.
+If you’re thinking about purchasing dental insurance to help you defray some of the costs associated with routine dental care, you may be wondering what you need to know before you buy a dental insurance policy.

 What is Covered?

 Different insurance plans offer different levels of coverage for various routine and emergency dental procedures.
-Some treatments are covered, while others are only partially covered.
-It's important to know what will and won't be covered under each plan, so you can choose the one that provides the coverage you need.
-If you have a pre-existing condition, you'll also need to find out whether or not the plan will cover the costs associated with treating it.
-Some dental insurance plans don't offer benefits for pre-existing problems.
+Some treatments are covered while others are only partially covered.
+It’s important to know what will and won’t be covered under each plan so you can choose the one that provides the coverage you need.

 What Will My Out-of-Pocket Costs Be?